mvanthoor/rustic-book/src/back_matter/faq.md

 # Frequently asked questions

-## What's wrong with C and C++?
+## Why Rust?
+What's wrong with C and C++?

 Nothing... and a lot, both at the same time.
 I actually like C and C++;
-especially C, because it is such a small language, and very easy to learn.
-C gives me the same sort of thrill as I'd get from handling a live piece of dynamite.
+especially C, because it is such a small language, very easy to learn, and it basically runs on every computer platform ever created.
+C gives me the same sort of thrill as I get from handling a live piece of dynamite.
 No, really.
 I love C to bits.
-If Rust hadn't existed, my chess engine might have been written in C and in that case would probably have had a different name.
+(I should stop making word jokes, I know.)
+If Rust hadn't existed, my chess engine may have been written in C and in that case would probably have had a different name.

-These languages are the 800 pound gorilla's in the room with regard to systems programming, embedded software engineering, and also, chess engines.
+These languages are the 800 pound gorilla's in the room with regard to systems programming, embedded software engineering, and also, chess programming.
 The reason is that these languages compile down to native machine code which runs at lightning speed, so they can be used to obtain maximum performance.
 Also, these languages have also been around for a long time.
 They are well known, and a lot of open source code is floating around the internet, ready to be used.
 While all of this can be an advantage, there are also some drawbacks.

-Both C and C++ are inherently unsafe, because the programmer is basically allowed to do anything he or she wants.
+Both C and C++ are inherently unsafe, because the programmer is allowed to do anything he or she wants.
 These languages are fast, but also dangerous.
-One has to be very precise in managing memory and resources.
-If one isn't, it's easy to create memory leaks, subtle and hard to find bugs, race conditions and deadlocks when programming multi-threaded, or you could crash the program.
+Even though C is easy to learn, it has a lot of pitfalls one should be careful about.
+Managing memory and resources correctly is hard, and has to be exactly right.
+If they aren't, it's easy to create memory leaks, subtle and really hard to find bugs, race conditions and deadlocks when programming multi-threaded.
+You could also crash the program.

 There are other problems I could list, but most of them come down to the fact that C, as of 2020, was designed 47 years ago.
 Think about that.
 In